 Hanging Gardens of Babylon in Iraq

 Lighthouse of Alexandria, in Alexandria, Egypt – stood on the small island of Pharos, connected to the city of Alexandria in Egypt by a causeway.
-Constructed during the reigns of Ptolemy I and his son Ptolemy II (around 280 BC), this impressive structure served as both a landmark and a functional lighthouse, guiding mariners into the bustling harbor of Alexandria.
+Constructed in the ancient times during the reigns of Ptolemy I and his son Ptolemy II (around 280 BC), this impressive structure served as both a landmark and a functional lighthouse, guiding mariners into the bustling harbor of Alexandria.

 Over the centuries, the Lighthouse of Alexandria suffered damage from a series of earthquakes and eventually fell into ruin by the 14th century.
 Its remains were used in the construction of the Citadel of Qaitbay in the 15th century, a fort that still stands on the original site of the lighthouse.